 Take a break for lunch at one of the many local restaurant options in the City Market Building.

 Explore the galleries of the Taubman Museum of Art, especially the extremely kid-friendly Art Venture section of the museum.

-Have all kinds of fun at Center in the Square, which features aquariums, rooftop views, and multiple museums, including the Science Museum of Western Virginia and its exotic butterfly habitat, as well as the Roanoke Pinball Museum.
+Have all kinds of fun at Center in the Square, which features aquariums, rooftop views, and multiple museums, including the Science Museum of Western Virginia and its interactive exhibits, the Kids Square Children's Museum, Roanoke STARCADE, and the Roanoke Pinball Museum.

 Stop by Black Dog Salvage, featured in the TV show Salvage Dawgs on the DIY Network, to see some amazing treasures.
-Don't forget to find Sally the Salvage Dog - the black lab who often greets visitors.
+Don't forget to find Molly May & Stella - the black labs who often greet visitors.